• Home |

 If you’re familiar with shotguns, you’ll know that a lower gauge means a bigger caliber.
 However, if you’re new to shotguns or firearms in general, this can be a confusing concept to grasp.

-When it comes to deer hunting, you simply cannot beat a slug for pure stopping power and terminal performance.
-And although everyone seems to be gushing over their beloved 12-gauge deer guns, the 20-gauge shotgun is an extremely effective whitetail terminating machine.
+When it comes to deer hunting, you cannot beat a slug for pure stopping power and terminal performance.
+And although everyone seems to gush over their beloved 12 Gauge deer guns, the 20 Gauge shotgun is an extremely effective whitetail terminating machine nevertheless.

-Shotgun barrels come in two options, smooth bore or rifled.
-Smooth bore shotguns have no internal rifling and are the more classic design.
-Rifled barrels have rifling similar to handguns and centerfire rifles that help stabilize slugs by introducing spin to the projectile.
+Shotgun barrels come in two options: smooth bore, and rifled bore.
+Smooth bore shotguns are the more classic design and have no internal rifling.
+Rifled bore barrels have rifling similar to handguns and centerfire rifles, which helps stabilize slugs by imparting spin on the projectile.

-However, purchasing slugs for your new 20 gauge venison harvester can be confusing as there are two varieties available: rifled and sabot slugs.
-And understanding which shotgun ammo goes with your barrel is critical for downrange performance.
+However, purchasing slugs for your new 20 Gauge venison harvester can be confusing, as there are two varieties available: rifled, and sabot.
+Understanding which shotgun ammo goes with your barrel is critical for downrange performance.

 Rifled slugs are designed for smooth bore shotguns.

-These slugs have rifling on the projectile that helps the slug begin rotation in the barrel.
-Rifled slugs shout NOT be used in a rifled barrel as this can cause leading and will negatively impact accuracy.
+These slugs have rifling on the projectile which serves no other purpose than to help the slug pass safely through a choke tube.
+Rifled slugs shout NOT be used in a rifled barrel, as that will cause leading, poor accuracy, and potential damage to the shotgun.

-Sabot slugs are essentially a large bullet fired from a shotgun.
-The bullet is held in a plastic cup that falls off after the slug leaves the barrel.
-Sabot slugs are excellent for long range shots as the traditional bullet design is considerably more aerodynamic than a rifled slug.
+A sabot slug is essentially a large bullet.
+The bullet is held in a plastic cup that detaches shortly after expulsion from the muzzle.
+Sabot slugs are excellent for long-range shots, as their profiles are considerably more streamlined than rifled alternatives.

-Sabot slugs are used in rifled barrel shotguns.
+Sabot slugs are designed for rifled bore shotguns.

 As its name implies, birdshot is primarily designed for hunting birds like quail, grouse, pheasant, duck, goose, and even turkey.
-However, birdshot is capable of small game hunting and is quite capable against rabbits, squirrels, and even snakes.
+Birdshot is also suitable for bagging small game like rabbit, squirrel, and even snake.

-Although primarily developed for bird and small game hunting, birdshot is also used for shotgun shooting competitions such as skeet, trap, and sporting clays.
+Although primarily developed for small game hunting, birdshot is also used for target shooting, such as skeet, trap and sporting clays.

-Pellet shot size works on an inverse scale, just like shotgun gauge, meaning that the larger the shot number, the smaller the pellet size.
+Shot size works on an inverse scale: the larger the number, the smaller the pellet.
 For example, #5 shot is larger than #8 shot.
-The most common birdshot sizes you’ll see at the ammo counter are 7, 7 ½, 8, and 9 which can be used for bird hunting and sporting clays.
+The most common birdshot sizes you’ll see at the ammo counter are #7, #7-1/2, #8 and #9, any of which can be used for upland game hunting or target shooting.

 Although some birdshot loads can carry well over 500 pellets, these lightweight projectiles don’t carry a lot of kinetic energy.
-Although perfect for felling birds or bursting clay pigeons, they are less effective on large game or in self-defense.
+They therefore aren't suitable for taking very large game or home defense.
+For that, you’ll need something with a bit more oomph behind it – like buckshot.

-Just like with birdshot, buckshot gauge is measured in reverse.
-This means that No. 4 Buck will be smaller than No. 1 Buck.
+Just like with birdshot, buckshot is measured in reverse.
+For example, #4 Buck is smaller than #1 Buck.

 buckshot pellet chart